-To find out if a lawyer holds a current Victorian practicing certificate, you can search the Board’s Register of Legal Practitioners & Law Practices.
-Please note, not all cancellations or non-renewals arise from conduct or disciplinary issues.
+To find out if a lawyer holds a current Australian practicing certificate, you can search the Board’s Register of Legal Practitioners & Law Practices.

 How do I search the RODA?

-The Board is required to maintain the RODA under the Act to meet its objective of protecting consumers of legal services.
-While all reasonable care has been taken to ensure that the information on the RODA is correct at the time of publication, the Board is reliant on information provided by the courts, tribunals, local regulators and interstate authorities.
-The Board does not accept any liability for any loss or damage that may result from reliance on the RODA and any error, omission or defect in the information contained therein.
+We are legally required to maintain the RODA to help protect consumers of legal services.
+While all reasonable care has been taken to ensure that the information on the RODA is correct at the time of publication, we are reliant on information provided by the courts, tribunals and interstate authorities.
+We cannot accept any liability for any loss or damage that may result from reliance on the RODA and any error, omission or defect in the information contained therein.

 Any person whose name appears on the RODA may be eligible to apply to a court/tribunal for non-publication of the order, and may wish to seek independent legal advice on this matter.